gutris1/sd-hub/README.md

 Tag should begin with <code>$</code><br>
 Tag is mandatory and there is no default path.<br>
 For available tags, refer to the [Tag List] at the bottom of the extension.<br>

+Click on the table row, tag or path to automatically copy its text.<br>
 <p align="center">
   <img src="https://github.com/user-attachments/assets/37ed0ab7-a52d-42ac-9252-44eaa88181a8", width=1000px>
 </p>